Curriculum intent at Repton Primary School

 How does our curriculum fit in with our aims and ethos?

 As with our curriculum, we also spent a considerable amount of time shaping our ethos and values.
 The overwhelming themes and values that came out from our work with the whole school community were around Respect, Pride and Success.
 This became vital to us when we planned and designed our curriculum ensuring that these values were prominent throughout it.
 All our pupils will have the opportunity to show respect within the curriculum; take pride in everything they do in the curriculum and above all be successful.
-Having these values at the heart of our curriculum was fundamental when we planned our curriculum.
+Having these values at the heart of our curriculum was fundamental when we planned it.

 How did we design our curriculum?